-Now that you are in the /opt/solarthing/program/custom_rover/config/ directory, it's time to create a configuration file.
+Now it's time to create a configuration file.
 You can use your editor of choice.
 For simplicity, the examples use nano.

+'''

-nano base.json
+nano config/base.json

+'''

 The name base. json is important.
 It is possible to use a different file name, but is not recommended.